zeroflag/fcl/README.md

 'http://myhost.site/expense' http-post
 ```

 You can also specify HTTP headers by adding a `headers` key to the map.
-In this case you should put the body under the `content' key.
+In this case you should put the body under the `content` key.

 ```forth
 #[